 Mode of study

-There are six modules on offer within the programme structure and student are required to take three modules each year.
+There are six modules on offer within the course structure and student are required to take three modules each year.

 Victorian Literature 1832 - 1901